claranet/windows-audit/Filters/FILTERS.md

 Full property map
 ---------
-The script that gets executed on the named target will gather the following information:
+Some Notes:

+* The `Win32_USBControllerDevice` class is enumerated by the `[Wmi]$_.Dependent` property in order to obtain the connected devices.
+If you are chaining multiple USB hub type devices your output may not be captured.
+In this circumstance you can modify line `#13` in the `Win32_USBControllerDevice.ps1` file to further enumerate this.

+* The `Win32_Share` class also has an additional `$_.SharePermissions` property added, which you can use to view the share permissions.

+* The `Win32_PNPEntity` class can be filtered using the `ClassGUID` of `{4d36e978-e325-11ce-bfc1-08002be10318}` to obtain Serial devices only.

+* _All_ of the property groups (including WMI) contain a `MachineIdentifier` property, this can be used to correlate rows from different tables/worksheets to the same machine.
+Should you be using SQL to compile the results, _be sure to include this in your filter for more efficient joins._

 #### WMI Classes
-Click on the WMI class name for a full list of methods and properties from the MSDN.
+Click on the WMI class name for a full list of properties from the MSDN.

 | WMI Class  | HostInformation Property  |
 |---|---|